This article was written by Alex Mayyasi, a Priceonomics staff writer

-It’s well known that pharmacies need to protect their stores of cold medicine, which methamphetamine cooks like Jesse Pinkman can use to make product.
+It’s well known that pharmacies need to protect their stores of cold medicine, which methamphetamine cooks can use to make illicit drugs.
 But why soap?
 Is a $6 bottle of Dove body wash really worth the squeeze?

 A Walgreens keeps its precious Dove soap under lock and key